U.S. Energy (NASDAQ:USEG) Now Covered by Analysts at StockNews.com

-StockNews.com assumed coverage on shares of U.S. Energy (NASDAQ:USEG – Free Report) in a research report report published on Friday.
-The brokerage issued a sell rating on the energy company’s stock.
+Equities research analysts at StockNews.com assumed coverage on shares of U.S. Energy (NASDAQ:USEG – Get Free Report) in a research report issued on Saturday.
+The brokerage set a “sell” rating on the energy company’s stock.

-U.S. Energy (NASDAQ:USEG – Get Free Report) last announced its quarterly earnings data on Thursday, May 9th.
-The energy company reported ($0.17) EPS for the quarter.
-U.S. Energy had a negative return on equity of 62.97% and a negative net margin of 138.09%.
-The company had revenue of $5.39 million for the quarter.
+U.S. Energy (NASDAQ:USEG – Get Free Report) last issued its earnings results on Thursday, May 9th.
+The energy company reported ($0.17) earnings per share (EPS) for the quarter.
+U.S. Energy had a negative net margin of 138.09% and a negative return on equity of 62.97%.
+The company had revenue of $5.39 million during the quarter.

 U.S. Energy Company Profile